 a) letting us know ASAP if you hear of proposed changes or spot an application for change to a Real Heritage Pub - please send to firstname.lastname@example.org

 b) Writing a letter to the council opposing the proposed changes as the more letters sent the greater the chance of stopping the changes.
 CAMRA's Pub Heritage Group may be able to help with facts and suitable wording, if required.

 c) Offering your time as we need to write to council conservation officers and chief planning officers asking for their support.
 If you could help prepare letters, obtain details for a mail merge etc. please let us know.

 5) Help to keep the Heritage Pubs website up to date by please reporting back any changes you are aware of when visiting these pubs - these can be changes of licensee/owners; opening hours and other facilities; and any change in the pub fittings/layout since a previous visit.

-6) If you want to be even more active then emails us at email@example.com details of CAMRA's Pub Heritage Group and its quarterly meetings and London Pubs Group and its monthly meetings and pub crawls.
+6) If you want to be even more active then email us at email@example.com for details of the group's activities and howyou could get involved, and to offer your help.